fireproofsocks/zendesk-jwt-sso/README.md

 # Setup of Your Zendesk Account

+You will need to configure your Zendesk account in order to use the SSO feature.
 To connect to an existing Zendesk account, your application will need the following things:

 - **Zendesk sub-domain**
 - **Shared Secret token**

 If the Zendesk account has already been configured and you have those bits of information, you can skip this section and continue on to testing your implementation.
-However, if you need to set up your application to test against a [Sandbox environment](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-sandbox-Enterprise-) (e.g. so that developers never have access to the live, production tokens or data), then you will need to create a sandbox and enable/configure SSO on the sandbox.
+However, if you need to set up your application to test against a [Sandbox environment](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-sandbox-Enterprise-) (e.g. so that developers do not have access to the live, production tokens or data), then you will need to create a sandbox and enable/configure SSO on the sandbox.
 Unfortunately the Sandbox environment is only available on certain subscription plans.
 See more about Sandboxes in the "Testing Integration" section below.

+> **REMEMBER:** You will have to repeat the setup each time the Sandbox environment is reset!

 ## What Zendesk Needs

 Before you set up your Zendesk account for Single Sign-on, you should know the following items:

 - **Your application's login URL**